PrestaShop/docs/contribute/contribution-guidelines/_index.md

 * **Develop**.
 New features, bug fixes, improvements.
 Contributions merged here will be released in the next minor or major release.
 * **Patch version branch** (eg. 1.7.4.x).
 For critical bug fixes and regressions only.
 Contributions merged here will be released in a patch version.

+    {{% notice tip %}}
+    The regression is a bug that breaks a feature that previously worked.
+We fix in patch version only the regressions of the last minor version.
+For example, a feature worked correctly in `1.7.7.x` and a bug appears in `1.7.8.x`: it’s a regression of the `1.7.8` and we fix it in `1.7.8.x`.
+    {{% /notice %}}

 {{% notice note %}}
 **Maintainers will only accept contributions to branches that are subject to new releases.**